colinsurprenant/redstorm-benchmark/README.md

 ## base topology benchmark

+The goal with the base topology benchmark is to get an idea of the JRuby + DSL overhead of calling a bolt without any computation, just receiving and emitting tuples.

 Both the Java and Ruby base topologies use the same Java emitting spout which spits tuples as fast as possible.
-Both topologies are built using two bolts without any actual computation.
-This help measure the JRuby bolt input/output overhead compared to Java.
+Both topologies are built using two bolts without any computation.

 ### run the Java topology